The Big StoryOct 5, 2021

 With China, the story is never so simple.
 The truth is that China still hasn’t decided which direction its economy is ultimately headed.
 And we need a credible way to track its trajectory.

 Josh Lipsky is the director of the Atlantic Council’s GeoEconomics Center.
-He previously served as a Senior Advisor at the International Monetary Fund (IMF) and Speechwriter to Christine Lagarde.
+He previously served as a advisor at the International Monetary Fund (IMF) and Speechwriter to Christine Lagarde.

 Prior to joining the IMF, Josh was an appointee at the State Department, serving as Special Advisor to the Under Secretary of State for Public Diplomacy.